National Centre of Scientific Research "Demokritos": Research Institutes

-The INT-RP at Demokritos operates Greece's only nuclear reactor, a 5 MW research reactor.
+The INPP at Demokritos operates Greece's only nuclear reactor, a 5 MW research reactor.

 The Environmental Research Laboratory (EREL)

 The EREL is part of the Institute of Nuclear Technology - Radiation Protection (INT-RP) and it is one of the largest scientific research teams in Greece dealing with environmental research.
 The staff consists of 13 Ph.D. and 5 M.Sc. scientists, 4 Ph.D. students, 1 technician and 1 administrative assistant.

 The research and development activities of the EREL include: